The barely legible head stone of Samuel Ralph, son of Samuel and Jane Ralph.

 I wondered if I could procure through your Miscellany column any information in reference to the ancestry of ‘Samuel Ralph’ Yeoman Farmer, of Grimston Hall, Trimley, deceased, 1823.
 Also, I would like to know who were the occupants between the death of Thomas Cavendish – the celebrated navigator, 1593, who was lord of the Grimston Manor – and the residing there of the aforementioned Samuel Ralph. – S.D.
 Wall.

 I was captivated by this request because I’d stumbled across it during the course of a semi-idle hour, trawling one hundred year old plus newspapers during my own search for information about Samuel Ralph.
 One of my self-appointed tasks is to try and document the residents of Grimston Hall and Samuel is, as the Police might say, a person of interest.
-I had some information about him and with some focused research I have subsequently discovered more.
-My every instinct is to impart my information to Mr Wall, to talk to him about my findings and to politely enquire about his own interest with Grimston Hall, letting him know Mr. Samuel Ralph’s immediate predecessors are somewhat elusive.
-But of course, I can’t.
-This interest was recently exacerbated when I fell into correspondence with one of Samuel Ralph’s descendants called Nicholas.
+I had some details about him and with focused research I have subsequently discovered more.
+My every instinct was to impart my information to Mr Wall, to talk to him about my findings and to politely enquire about his own interest with Grimston Hall.
+But of course, I couldn’t This interest was recently exacerbated when I fell into correspondence with one of Samuel Ralph’s descendants called Nicholas.
 His own request for information caused me to assess my notes and pull them into a semi presentable shape.
 And therefore, nearly one hundred and ten years later, I am attempting to give answers to both my correspondent and the late Samuel Durrant Wall, Watchmaker of 247, High Road, Walton, Suffolk.

 If the details on his own headstone may be believed, then Samuel Ralph, who was buried on or about 8th March 1823, reached the age of seventy.
 This makes his estimated date of birth circa 1753 during the early years of the reign of George III.
 Although his entry in a Baptismal Register has yet to be uncovered, it is my theory he may have originated in the Holbrook/Woolverstone/Freston area of Suffolk or even Dedham.
 A record exists in the Stoke Green, Ipswich Baptist Register for an Elizabeth Ralph, the daughter of Robert Ralph and his wife Jane, who was baptised on 6th February 1778.